Sorkheh: Language

 Sorkhei, a Semnani dialect and language, is still spoken by some of its inhabitants.

 Population

 At the time of the 2006 National Census, the city's population was 9,062 in 2,686 households, when it was capital of Sorkheh District in Semnan County.
 The following census in 2011 counted 9,711 people in 3,045 households.
-The 2016 census measured the population of the city asf 9,951 people in 3,388 households, by which time the district had been separated from the county in the establishment of Sorkheh County and renamed the Central District.
-Sorkheh became the county's capital.
+The 2016 census measured the population of the city asf 9,951 people in 3,388 households, by which time the district had been separated from the county in the establishment of Sorkheh County and Sorkheh became the new county's capital.
+The district was renamed the Central District in 2021.